kehiy/berjis/README.md

-# dns-server
+# berjis-dns
-DNS server written in Golang
+DNS written in Golang

 # how to use :